Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.ConversationId

 Identifier of the conversation that this message is part of.
-It enables the tracking of message flows that span more than one message exchange. `Conversation Id` and `RelatedTo` fields allow [Service Insight](/serviceinsight/#flow-diagram) to reconstruct the entire message flow.
+It enables the tracking of message flows that span more than one message exchange. `Conversation Id` and `RelatedTo` fields allow [ServiceInsight](/serviceinsight/#flow-diagram) to reconstruct the entire message flow.

 The first message that is sent in a new flow is automatically assigned a unique `Conversation Id` that is then propagated to all the messages that are subsequently sent, thus forming a _conversation_.
 Each message that is sent within a conversation also has a `RelatedTo` value that identifies the originating message that caused it to be sent.